 Welcome to Bay Lough Kayaking.
 If you would like to kayak around the famous corrie lake in the Knockmealdown Mountains, then you’ve come to the right place.
-Knockmealdown Active, the volunteer run community activities group, has kayaks for rent on Bay Lough lake from May to August in 2023.
+Knockmealdown Active, the volunteer run community activities group, has kayaks for rent on Bay Lough lake on select dates from May to August.

 FAQs